GPotoshin/bri/README.md

 However, to train an LLM, we will need some data.

 ## Acheivements
+### Tokenizer
-We have the embending layer and tokenizer.
+We have the tokenizer.
 As the example the text
 ```
 The infinite is the answer to all questions.
 All questions have one answer.
 And therefore there are not many questions, but only one question.
 This question is: what is the infinite?
 ```